-These delicious whole wheat banana nut muffins are healthy, wholesome, and satisfying.
-Just as moist and flavorful as my classic banana muffins, this whole wheat version is made without refined sugar and is loaded with oats, whole wheat flour, 3 ripe bananas, and walnuts.
+These whole wheat banana walnut muffins are easy, wholesome, and satisfying.
+They’re just as moist and flavorful as classic banana muffins, but they’re made with whole wheat flour, pure maple syrup, coconut oil, and whole oats.

-Why You’ll Love These Whole Wheat Banana Nut Muffins
+Why You’ll Love These Whole Wheat Banana Walnut Muffins

 - 100% whole wheat